sanjaypatel2525/home-server/README.md

 ## How to run
 1. Checkout repo
-2. Update all environment(.env) files.
+2. move private.env.template to one level up and rename private.env.
+Update all parameters
 3. Start all container
 4. Install Resilio mobile app, setup Resilio and connect it to you local server Resilio endpoint.
 5. Start Resilio backup.